Elegant and Fancy Names for Boys

 - Andrew: For Andrew Carnegie, a steel tycoon and philanthropist in the early 1900s.
 Though he had no sons, his brother was named Thomas Morrison Carnegie.

-- Jean Paul: for Jean Paul Getty, though he was better known as J. Paul, who was the richest man in the world for many years.
+- Jean Paul: For Jean Paul Getty, though he was better known as J. Paul, who was the richest man in the world for many years.
 One of his sons was also named Jean Paul, while he named another Gordon Peter.

-Elegant Names for Rich Boys
+Upper-Class Names for Rich Boys

 Preppy Rich Boy Names